Lung Cancer Symptoms

 Immunotherapy

-• Immune checkpoint inhibitors (e.g., pembrolizumab, nivolumab) to boost the immune system's ability to fight cancer.
+- Immune checkpoint inhibitors (e.g., pembrolizumab, nivolumab) boost the immune system's ability to fight cancer.

 One of the most common and most serious types of cancer is lung cancer.
-Lung cancer often associated with smoking, and while it is true that around 85 percent of cases of lung cancer are found in smokers, anybody can be affected.
-This is why it is important for everybody to be familiar with the various symptoms of lung cancer.
+Lung cancer is often associated with smoking, and while it is true that around 85 percent of cases of lung cancer are found in smokers, anybody can be affected.
+This is why everybody needs to be familiar with the various symptoms of lung cancer.
 Catching this disease early could save your life!

 If you are suffering from any of the symptoms above and are concerned that you may have lung cancer, make an appointment as soon as possible.
 The earlier lung cancer is detected, the better your chances of survival.